 Because clinical trials of COVID-19 vaccines did not include patients with blood cancers and patients with these cancers are at high risk of severe illness and complications from the virus, there is great interest in understanding the effectiveness of vaccines in these groups of patients.
 Two studies published in the medical journal Blood suggest that the mRNA COVID-19 vaccine has reduced effectiveness in individuals with chronic lymphocytic leukemia (CLL) and multiple myeloma, two types of blood cancer - this information is applicable to individuals with lymphoma as well.
 Overall, the response rate to the vaccine was significantly less than reported for the general population and this is most likely attributed to the presence of cancer itself and certain treatments that suppress the immune system.1,2

 Researchers compared 167 patients with CLL to 53 healthy individuals who received two doses of BNT162b2 messenger RNA (Pfizer) COVID-19 vaccine 21 days apart between December 2020 through February 2021.
-Antibody titers were also measured two weeks after the second dose.
 The researchers report that people with CLL had significantly lower immune response rates to the two-dose mRNA COVID-19 vaccine compared to healthy individuals of the same age.
 Only 40% of patients had a positive antibody-mediated response to the vaccine.
 There were however wide variations in immune response based on where patients were in their cancer treatment.

 - Patients undergoing active cancer treatment had significantly lower response rates to the vaccine when compared with people who had completed treatment and were in remission, 16% vs 79% respectively.